stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 **Stardog 4 requires Java 8 and will not work with an earlier version of Java.**

-Java 6 is officially dead and Java 7 won't be alive that much longer.
-We decided to jump all the way to Java 8, especially since it offers some new capabilities we were dying to bake into Stardog like lambdas, parallelism, streams, etc.
+Java 6 and 7 are officially dead.
+So we jumped all the way to Java 8, especially since it offers some new capabilities we were dying to bake into Stardog like lambdas, parallelism, streams, etc.

 ## Core API Changes